-Director Jessica Bauman is available to work with your community in a variety of ways: public conversations and presentations on Shakespeare and the refugee crisis; theater workshops focused on exploring classical text; creating a devised theater piece based on the experiences of your community members.
-She has worked with people of all ages and experiences, from ESL students to university students to refugees in a camp.
+Director Jessica Bauman is available to work with your community in a variety of ways: public conversations and presentations on Shakespeare and the refugee crisis; workshops for actors or teachers focused on exploring classical text; creating devised theater pieces based on the experiences of your community members.
+She has worked with people of all ages and experience, from English language learners to university students to refugees in a camp.

-- University of California, Irvine – Devising workshop (October, 2018)
+- University of California, Irvine – Devising Workshop (October 2018 – see video below)